leftfield-geospatial/geedim/docs/api.rst

 ^^^^^^^^^^^^^^

 ``geedim`` populates downloaded files with metadata from the source Earth Engine image, and the associated STAC entry.
-The next snippet uses `rasterio <https://github.com/rasterio/rasterio>`_ to read the metadata of the downloaded Sentinel-2 image.
+The next code snippet uses `rasterio <https://github.com/rasterio/rasterio>`_ to read the metadata of the downloaded Sentinel-2 image.

 .. literalinclude:: examples/api_getting_started.py